DevinDon/koa-backend-server/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask some questions about rester
+about: Ask some questions about rester.
 title: "[QUES] How to use something?"
-labels: Need-Confirm, Need-Help, Question
+labels: Question, Need-Confirm, Need-Help
 assignees: DevinDon

 ---